b-lukaszuk/BS_wJ_eng/contents/caesar.md

 We could stop here or try to improve our solution a bit.

-Let's try to define `getEncryptionMap` that will be an equivalent our `getAlphabets`.
+Let's try to define `getEncryptionMap` that will be an equivalent of our `getAlphabets`.

 ```jl